Trimble-Technology/creator-tutorials/CreatorNodeDocumentation/src/concepts/GeneralConcepts/locator.md

 ### Locator primitive

-The Materia locator concept is expressed via a `LocatorPrimitive`.
+The locator concept is expressed via a `LocatorPrimitive`.
 This primitive is essentially a point with orientation.
 It has the following properties:

 * An ID: a user-settable persistent ID
 * A transform matrix: this gives the locator its position and orientation.